 Our role in community safety

-This is a shared responsibility.
-Government, agencies, business, community organisations and residents have a role to play.
-The City of Stonnington has specific obligations around local laws, public health, safe design and local crime prevention.
+Community safety is a shared responsibility.
+All levels of government, agencies, business, community organisations and residents have a role to play.
+Council has specific obligations around local laws, public health, safe design and placemaking.
+All of these are key levers for local crime prevention.

 What we are doing